Catalin142/Graphy/README.md

 ## System requirements

-For now, Graphy was developed and tested only on Windows 10, so, to be sure you can run this app, you need Windows 10.
+Graphy was developed and tested only on Windows 10, so, to be sure you can run this app, you need Windows 10.

 ## Documentation